ddvk/rmfakecloud/README.md

 - copy the CA.crt file to `/usr/local/share/ca-certificates` and run `update-ca-certificates`
 - modify the hosts file `/etc/hosts`
 	- so the options are:
-        1. run a reverse https proxy on the device as a service, e.g. [secure](https://github.com/yi-jiayu/secure)
+        1. run a reverse https proxy on the rm tablet as a service, e.g. [secure](https://github.com/yi-jiayu/secure)
             - add to /etc/hosts
                 ```
                 127.0.0.1 service-manager-production-dot-remarkable-production.appspot.com
                 127.0.0.1 local.appspot.com
                 127.0.0.1 my.remarkable.com
                 ```
-            - set the address of your host:port in the reverse proxy `secure -cert example.org.bundle.crt -key example.org.key http://10.11.99.4:3000` or use the provided systemd unit file and put the config in proxycfg
+            - set the address of your api host:port in the reverse proxy `secure -cert example.org.bundle.crt -key example.org.key http://10.11.99.4:3000` or use the provided systemd unit file and put the config in proxycfg

             - run the host
 		2. run the fakeapi on port 443 with a certificate signed by the CA you installed and resolve
+        - modify the hosts files to point to this host
+        3. install only the CA certificate on the device
+        - modify your DNS Server/router to resolve the aforementioned addesses to a https reverse proxy
-		3. run a reverse proxy on the host and route to the api
+        - install the hosts certificate on the proxy and route to the api e.g:

-## Patching the binary
-- some script to set an address
+            - on a ubiquity router /etc/dnsmasq.d/rm.conf
+               address=/my.remarkable.com/192.168.0.10
+               etc
+            - on a synology there is an application portal which you can configure as a reverse proxy
+        - ***CONS*** this will affect ALL devices, but you use the mobile apps and windows clients without modifications

 # Caveats/ WARNING
 - connecting to the api will delete all you files, unless you mark them as not synced `synced:false` prior to syncing